As a professional pilot, cutter or pilot broker

 - sufficient maritime experience and

 - within the Saimaa waterways.

 The Pilot Dispatch Centre dispatches the available pilot to the vessel in question.
 The pilot travels to the location by car and pilot boat and sometimes, in the winter, by tug, hydrocopter or even an icebreaker.

 According to legislation, a pilot acts as an adviser to shipmasters, but in practice, the pilot often takes the lead when steering the vessel.
 The work of the pilot requires a great deal of responsibility and accuracy, as errors can result in significant damage to the vessel or environment.

-To assist with the accuracy of the job, the pilot utilises different automated monitoring and operational systems such as
+To assist with the accuracy of the job, the pilot utilises different guidance and navigation devices.

 Tugboats are often used, particularly to assist large vessels when mooring to or detaching from the quay.
 The pilot is forced to oversee this demanding operation to ensure that the vessel is not damaged in any way.